 Popp Power Plug

-Popp Power Plug has been crafted to power connected lighting using Z-Wave.
-It is powered by Popp technology.
+Popp Power Plug was developed to control your outdoor lighting via Z-Wave.
+It is powered by Popp Z-Wave technology.

 Before purchasing make sure to contact your Z-Wave Gateway/Controller manufacturer to determine if this device is compatible, typically most Z-Wave gateways will be generically compatible to Switch type devices.
 The technical specifications of Power Plug can be viewed at that link.